 - Offer several different activities so that everyone feels included.
 For example, if you’re showing a movie, have snacks in a different room so that those who want to talk can do so without interrupting the movie-watchers.
 Provide a holiday or themed craft for those who want to talk and create something memorable at the same time.
 Need crafting ideas?
 Check out the suggestions below.
 You can also set up an area for board games.
 Whatever you decide with your youth, make sure to have multiple activity options available at the event.
 Here are some you may find appealing:

 - If you want something a little different, have a large project available that allows everyone to contribute.
 After the party, you can display the project or piece of art in the office where your youth meet, in their school or somewhere prominent in the community.
 Below you’ll find possible projects to get the creative juices following for all of your guests:

 - Incorporate prevention strategies into your event.
-For example, when guests arrive, have them write down one reason they wish to remain drug and alcohol free on small white boards or on a large banner.
+For example, when guests arrive, have them write down one reason they wish to remain drug and alcohol free on small whiteboards or on a large banner.
 Take photos and use them on your organization’s social media channels.
-You can also have a letter writing campaign set up.
-Research local businesses that sell items which promote the use of alcohol, tobacco and other drugs.
+You can also have a letter-writing campaign set up.
+Research local businesses that sell items that promote the use of alcohol, tobacco and other drugs.
 Have youth write letters to the business explicitly stating why they disapprove or why it is bad for their community.
 After the event, send the letters to the business.

 We hope the above ideas will get you started in your event planning process, either for an upcoming party or in the months to come!